 #3 Beds & Bedroom Furniture

-Following suit, Pottery Barn shoppers are oftentimes looking to complete the look of their open and airy bedrooms with a new bed or other bedroom furniture pieces.
-Pottery Barn carries just under 200 different models of beds and headboards, starting at $200 for a headboard and going up to $4,700+ for an upholstered bed with storage options and customizable fabrics and finishes.
-Pottery Barn's beds tend to have a traditional or classic look and their selection includes platform beds, storage beds, daybeds, canopy beds, sleigh beds, metal beds, wooden beds, and customizable upholstered beds.
-A few of Pottery Barn's beds are eco-friendly too and made of sustainably sources materials, fair trade materials, and are certified nontoxic.
-To complete the look, Pottery Barn also carries matching nightstands, dressers & armoires, closet storage, and ottomans & benches.
+Pottery Barn carries just over 150+ different models of beds and headboards, starting at $250 for a headboard and going up to $4,700+ for an upholstered bed with storage options and customizable fabrics and finishes.
+To complete your bedroom look, Pottery Barn also carries matching nightstands, dressers & armoires, closet storage, and ottomans & benches.
 Most shoppers enjoy the overall look of Pottery Barn's beds and bedroom furniture, although some shoppers did bring up complaints about delivery delays and missing hardware when they finally received their beds.
 Some shoppers have also brought up longevity issues with certain bedroom furniture pieces.

 The pros: Classic beds and bedroom furniture pieces with some customization options.